 Therapist in our office who specializes in ADHD Coaching: Bri Franklin

 Bradshaw & Associates is excited to collaborate with Dr. Norrine Russell’s practice, Russell Coaching for Students, to provide comprehensive skill training for children through young adults.
 Knowing that a well-rounded ADHD management care plan includes both medical care and skill training, Russell Coaching for Students focuses on building and strengthening executive functioning skills, study skills and social/emotional skills.
 All coaching is offered through an online format which provides Russell Coaching the chance to work with students across the world, including the United States, Canada, UK, and Dubai.

-Perinatal Mental Health: Dr. Horst and Morgan McKee have completed additional training in treating women with perinatal mental health concerns.
+Perinatal Mental Health: Our therapists have completed additional training in treating women with perinatal mental health concerns.
 This includes post-partum depression and anxiety, as well as PMDD.
 They have a passion for connecting with women and supporting their mental health during the perinatal period.